-CHEM 446 BIOCHEMISTRY II-METABOLISM
+CHEM 446 ADVANCED BIOCHEMISTRY: METABOLISM

-This course will focus on advanced concepts of metabolism, stressing the regulation and interdependency of pathways.
-In addition to deepening specific understanding of biosynthetic and degradation pathways and developing the ability to analyze and predict metabolic effects, this course will contain a significant amount of literature review to develop analytical skills in evaluating published research and to promote oral and written communication of scientific information.
-Focus topics will include biochemical signaling and bioinorganic chemistry associated with specific metabolic processes.
+This course will focus on advanced concepts of metabolism, stressing the regulation and interdependency of biosynthetic and degradation pathways.
+This course will contain a significant amount of literature review to develop analytical skills in evaluating published research.
+Focus topics will include biochemical signaling and bioinorganic chemistry.
 Three hours lecture.
 Prerequisite: CHEM 340.